vbaska3001/VB-Bash_Scripts/README.md

 # VB-Bash_Scripts

 This repository contains Bash scripts that I created to practice and showcase my skills in shell scripting.
-Each script was written and tested by me, focusing on simple automation tasks and problem-solving.
+Each script was written and tested by me, focusing on simple automation tasks and problem-solving in Linux systems.

 # Scripts and Usage:
   - Memory_Monitor.sh - To get the processes consuming higher memory and report them using Warning messages.